TimBiden/Pair-Programming/README.md

   - Read & pushes entire document to the Digital Ocean/MongoDB database. ✅
   - Needs to recall entire documents by URL. ✅

+- Scope session to unique key from URL. ✅
+- Generate unique URL and store in database. ✅

+- Redirect index visitors to their specific URL
 - Keep session open for specified amount of time.
-- Scope session to unique key from URL.
-- Generate unique URL and store in database.

 ## Beyond MVP:
 - Make it attractive